 “What did you say?”
 SarEr asked.

-“I gotta come up with a good plan; my family is depending on it.
-My mother keeps working over time.
-I hate seeing my mum struggling so hard to make ends meet.”
+“I need a good plan.
+My family is depending on me.
+My mother keeps working overtime.
+I hate seeing her struggling to make ends meet.”

-SarEr remained silent at this comment.
-His mind was picturing the smiling ever friendly Lee Xiao Wei.
-Zun’s mother was a sweet petite woman who worked terribly hard to give her son and daughter a good life.
-What SarEr admired most about her was the fact that it never showed.
+Zun’s mother was a sweet petite woman who worked too hard to give her son and daughter a good life.
+What SarEr admired most about her was the fact that she never complained.
 The exhaustion and worry she went through never surfaced when she was with her children.
-Instead, she showered them all with hugs, kisses and comforting words.
-She seemed to have included SarEr in to that motherly circle, and for a guy who didn’t have a mother, he often found her attention very endearing.
+Instead, she showered her children with hugs, kisses and comforting words.
+She’d even included him in to her circle, and for a guy who didn’t have a mother, he often found her attention very endearing.
 He could understand Zun’s determination to get her a better life.

 “You keep disappearing on me,” Zun said again.
 “What are you thinking about?”

 SarEr realized that they’d walked a while in silence.
 They were almost near the main town now.
-People were moving around the place sharing friendly rapport.
-Shops were open, restaurants serving their clients on the outside tables.
-There was only one bank in the small town, and the post office.
+Shops were open, restaurants serving tea to customers on veranda tables.
+There was only one bank and post office in the small town.

 “Nothing important,” SarEr said with a short smile.
-“Is Mei at the store today?”
+“Is Mei at the salon today?”